digitalmediabremen/documents/Directions_for_Developing_Ideas_for_a_Design--Art_Project.md

 - video prototypes
 - software sketches

+see also [Directions for Visualizing Concepts](http://dm-hb.de/dmdfvc) for a more indepth discussion of the topic.

+## Atmosphere

+despite all the above methods, techniques or tricks probably the most important aspect of *finding ideas* ( or *being creative* for that matter ) is the context, atmosphere, mood or state one is in. it is crucial to find the most productive mode for oneself. while some like to be alone other need to talk to people to be creative. some need to be playful while others need the stress of an impending deadline. as mentioned in the beginning the only real piece of advice here is to explore, experiment and critically reflect one’s own idea finding process.

+[John Cleese](https://en.wikipedia.org/wiki/John_Cleese) shares some thoughts on the topic at [John Cleese Keynote Speech at Creative Arts Design School](https://vimeo.com/209489484) where he talks about creativity and how it is affected ( or limited ) by the way we think we *should* work.

 ---

 This document is available as a public document at [Directions for Developing Ideas for a Design/Art Project](http://dm-hb.de/dfdifadap).